 One of the nice things about Bellmore is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 One downside of living in Bellmore, however, is that residents on average have to contend with a long commute, spending on average 33.81 minutes every day commuting to work.
 However, local public transit is widely used.
 For those who would prefer to avoid driving entirely and leave their car at home, it may be an option to use the transit instead.

 Even though Bellmore is a smaller town, it has many people who hop on public transportation – mostly the train for their daily commute to work.
 Typically, these people are commuting to good jobs in the surrounding cities.

 The citizens of Bellmore are among the most well-educated in the nation: 47.16% of adults in Bellmore have a bachelor's degree or even advanced degree, whereas the average US city has 21.84% holding at least a bachelor's degree.

 The per capita income in Bellmore in 2010 was $46,692, which is wealthy relative to New York and the nation.
 This equates to an annual income of $186,768 for a family of four.

 The people who call Bellmore home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Bellmore residents report their race to be White, followed by Asian.
-Important ancestries of people in Bellmore include Italian, Irish, German, Polish, Russian and English.
+Important ancestries of people in Bellmore include Irish, German, Polish, and Russian.

 The most common language spoken in Bellmore is English.
 Other important languages spoken here include Spanish and Chinese.